whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-Vulnserver-LTER.md

 ##### The order of these alignments would be the following:

-+ The value of ESP is inserted into EAX in order to perform calculations, and in EBX, just as a backup when it is time to execute the shellcode, as if the ESP has a similar address, it will mangle the entire execution!
++ The value of ESP is inserted into EAX in order to perform calculations, and in EBX, just as a backup when it is time to execute the shellcode, as if the ESP has a similar address, it may execute your shellcode, but it will definitely crash the execution!

 + It will be added to ax as much as needed in order to reach near the end of the buffer.